Kuan-Liu/academic-kuanliu/content/talk/invite/index.md

 ---
 title: Spatial analysis of cannabis and tobacco consumption among Canadian youth and adults
-event: Academic Theme Conference
+event: The Finalists' meeting of the 2018-2019 Canadian Research Data Centre Network National Policy Challenge
 event_url: https://crdcn.org/crdcn-national-policy-challenge

 location: Ottawa, ON
-address:
+# address:
-  street:
+#   street:
-  city: Ottawa
+#   city: Ottawa
-  region: ON
+#   region: ON
-  postcode:
+#   postcode:
-  country: Canada
+#   country: Canada

 summary: Invited presentation talk at the Finalists' meeting of the 2018-2019 Canadian Research Data Centre Network National Policy Challenge at Statistics Canada on June 11, 2019.